ZAMA YEARBOOKS ONLINE

 days.
 Now I have 450 megabits download it would be easy to download big pictures

-of all the yearbooks.
 When we started, it took months to put

 together one yearbook.
 Also, most people had 640x480 CRT displays